 The SISSIP Network Project is one of the leading projects for Seniors 55+ in Surrey and is one of PICS’ many New Horizons for Seniors program (NHSP) funded projects.

-The action committee members are from diverse fields of work, cultures and backgrounds, contributing to identify the needs of seniors from their neighbourhoods and making a difference in their communities.
+The advisory committee members are from diverse fields of work, cultures and backgrounds, contributing to identify the needs of seniors from their neighbourhoods and making a difference in their communities.

 Funding and Objectives

 Funded by New Horizons for Seniors program, the project will be receiving 4 million dollars, to address social isolation among seniors and create greater awareness and acceptance of different cultures, to make Surrey an intercultural and engaged community.